vbrittes/CSTV/README.md

 # CSTV
-This is a Challenge Project assess de developer technical skills.
+This is a Challenge Project to assess the developer technical skills.
+It uses Panda Score API to display current and upcoming Counter Strike matches on a list and also navigates to display further details.

 ## Libraries used
 ### Alamofire